This morning over breakfast I was skimming the newspaper (I know: how quaint) when I came upon an advertorial section on local real estate.

 Ain’t nobody talks like this.
 When’s the last time you heard anyone use the word “appointments”?
 Or how about “accommodating”?
 And I dare you to speak aloud the sentence beginning “Added bonuses” without stumbling or choking.

-Unfortunately, there are far too many quotes like this in corporate communication, especially in press releases and internal articles quoting the CEO or other senior leaders.
+Unfortunately, there are far too many quotes like this in employee communication, especially in articles quoting the CEO or other senior leaders.
 In the rush to make the boss sound important, communicators make him or her seem robotic.
 (Robots speak in perfect complete sentences; humans don’t.)

 It doesn't have to be this way.
 We can find inspiration from the great novelist and screenwriter Elmore Leonard (October 11, 1925 – August 20, 2013) who was famous for his dialogue.